nikbearbrown/trust-the-teacher/chapters/03-the-clause-that-runs-the-country.md

 ---

+## What the Constitution calls a blank like this

 There is a doctrine in constitutional law called void-for-vagueness, and it is worth meeting because it names what is happening here — even though, strictly speaking, it probably doesn't apply.

 The doctrine's clearest statement comes from *Grayned v.
 City of Rockford*, decided by the Supreme Court in 1972.
 A law is impermissibly vague, the Court said, when it "impermissibly delegates basic policy matters to policemen, judges, and juries for resolution on an ad hoc and subjective basis, with the attendant dangers of arbitrary and discriminatory application."
 The principle is that if a rule cannot specify what it forbids, it hands the forbidding to whoever happens to be enforcing it — and that the law should not be in the business of creating that kind of arbitrary power.